Rookout/docs/docs/introduction.md

 ---
 id: introduction
-title: Quick Start
+title: Getting Started
-sidebar_label: Quick Start
+sidebar_label: Getting Started
 ---

 Rookout is a robust, real time debugging tool.
 See for yourself: